jjmendezrodriguez/holbertonschool-higher_level_programming/python-data_structures/README.md

 * Boolean Operations: Use of and, or, and not for logical operations.
 * Comparing Different Types: Python handles type comparisons gracefully, raising exceptions where no natural order exists.

+## Main Files

+The main files are for test the functions.

 ## Tasks:

 ### 0. Print a list of integers